🔖 Archived Resource (2001): This guide was published in 2001 and is not current. It is preserved here for historical and general reference by

 Both HIPAA and California law prohibit group health plans (health insurance usually sponsored by an employer, union or professional association that covers two or more employees) from discriminating against you or your dependents by establishing rules for eligibility based on your health status.

-Under the more protective California law, a small employer-sponsored (2-50 employees) group health plan and any health care service plan contract that covers three or more enrollees (whether employer-sponsored or not) can only deny coverage for a preexisting condition for up to six months following the effective date of your coverage under the plan.5 The twelve-month exclusion period may be applied, however, if you enrolled after the enrollment deadline, or if your plan covers only one or two individuals and is not an employer-sponsored plan.6
+| When you are otherwise eligible for health care services under an employee benefit plan, you cannot be completely excluded from the plan (except in the case you enrolled after the enrollment deadline) on the basis of any of the following: Federal standard Under federal law, the period for which a group plan with two or more enrollees can deny you coverage for your preexisting condition is up to twelve months.
+(Or eighteen months for late enrollees.)4 State standard Under the more protective California law, a small employer-sponsored (2-50 employees) group health plan and any health care service plan contract that covers three or more enrollees (whether employer-sponsored or not) can only deny coverage for a preexisting condition for up to six months following the effective date of your coverage under the plan.5 The twelve-month exclusion period may be applied, however, if you enrolled after the enrollment deadline, or if your plan covers only one or two individuals and is not an employer-sponsored plan.6 |

 How long can a group health plan exclude coverage for a preexisting condition?